 A simplified sketch of the important information on a page.
 Also known as page architecture, page schematic, or a blueprint.
-It’s a skeleton of the design and should contain all the important elements of the final product.
+Basically, it’s a skeleton of the design and should contain all the important elements of the final product.

 A medium or highly detailed static representation of the design.
 A good mockup demonstrates the information structure, content and basic functionality in static form.
-Mockups make it easy to perceive the idea of the final product, and the process of mockup creation is less time-consuming compared to prototypes.
+Moreover, mockups make it easy to perceive the idea of the final product, and the process of mockup creation is less time-consuming compared to prototypes.

 Often confused with a wireframe, a prototype is a medium or a highly detailed representation of the final product.
-It simulates user interaction with the interface.
-It should allow the user to rate the content and interface and test the primary options for communication with the app.
-It may not look exactly like the final product, but it definitely should not be sketched in shades of gray.
-Interactions must be modeled in a way that closely mimic the final product.
+It simulates user interaction with the interface and allows the user to rate the content and interface and test the primary options for communication with the app.
+Though, prototype may not look exactly like the final product, but it definitely should not be sketched in shades of gray.
+In addition, interactions must be modeled in a way that closely mimic the final product.

 · 80/20 Rule

 20% of the functionality and features in any environment will be responsible for 80% of the actions taken within that environment.
 This is Pareto principle as applied to any website, web app or software environment.